SNAP Benefits in Utah: How to Apply and Qualify

 What is an EBT Card and How to Use it?

 Using your EBT card is simple.
-At the checkout of an authorized store, you just swipe your card and enter your private Personal Identification Number (PIN).
-The purchase amount is then deducted from your SNAP balance.
+At the checkout of an authorized store, you just swipe your card and enter your PIN.
+The purchase amount is then deducted from your SNAP account balance.

 What Can You Buy with SNAP Benefits?

-It is also helpful to know what you cannot buy with SNAP.
-Your benefits do not cover non-food items, alcohol, or foods that are sold hot and ready to eat.
-Ineligible items include:
+It's also important to know what you cannot buy with your EBT card.
+SNAP benefits do not cover non-food items, alcohol, or foods that are sold hot and ready to eat.

 How to Manage Your SNAP Benefits